safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Clients can interpret these Notification Records and only display those that are pertinent to a user based on their local data.
-And through the use of a trusted server, they could even be presented as push notifications to the user's mobile device.
+And through the use of a trusted server, they could even be presented as push notifications to a user's mobile device.

+### Local Authorities

+Local communities like university campuses can adopt SafetyScore before it's rolled out by their government.
+They can do this by setting up a validated Local Authority for a specific Geo-Region.

+These Local Authorities are represented by a set of threshold signature keys, and they can add/remove Health Officials, trust other Authorities, and set Safety Levels similar to Government Authorities.

+Unlike with Government Authorities where trust is binary, trust by Local Authorities is evaluated using attack-resistant trust metrics [^Lev04] — allowing for a network of Local Authorities to grow over time.

 ### Root Authority

-We introduce a single element of centralisation into the protocol to act as the trusted Root Authority for privileged participants like Government Authorities and the Distributed Notaries.
+We introduce a single element of centralization into the protocol to act as the trusted Root Authority for privileged participants like Government Authorities, Local Authorities, and the Distributed Notaries.

-We've set up a non-profit called "Broad Street Pump Foundation" to act as this Root Authority.
-This Foundation will also be used to standardise the SafetyScore protocol, and we hope the transparency and accountability that it brings will help drive adoption around the globe.

 The Root Authority will be represented by a set of threshold signature keys, and its function is to: